IronGhost63/gw2-wvw-tools/README.md

 # GW2 WvW Tools
 Command line tool for quick checking wvw score in Guild Wars 2

+I created this lil script just for weekly wvw summary on [Tyria.in.th](https://tyria.in.th) There will be more features coming in the future.

 ## Usage
 ```
 $ php wvwscore.php